MicrosoftDocs/win32/desktop-src/Controls/tbm-gettic.md

 ---
 title: TBM\_GETTIC message
 description: Retrieves the logical position of a tick mark in a trackbar.
-The logical position can be any of the integer values in the trackbar's range of minimum to maximum slider positions. ms.assetid: '9d70c860-de97-4579-bb10-e9e9db7f1784'
+The logical position can be any of the integer values in the trackbars range of minimum to maximum slider positions. ms.assetid: 9d70c860-de97-4579-bb10-e9e9db7f1784
+keywords:
-keywords: ["TBM_GETTIC message Windows Controls"]
+- TBM_GETTIC message Windows Controls
 topic_type:
 - apiref
 api_name: